cjacker/opensource-toolchain-avr/README.md

 - MegaAVR – These are the most popular ones having good amount of memory (upto 256 KB), higher number of inbuilt peripherals and suitable for moderate to complex applications.
 - XmegaAVR – Used commercially for complex applications, which require large program memory and high speed.

-Maybe, the most famous AVR development board is Arduino.
+Maybe, the most famous development board using AVR is Arduino.
 Arduino is an AVR processor running special code that lets you use the Arduino environment to program and upload code easily.
-That's to say, Arduino is AVR.

 This tutorial is not a tutorial for Arduino development, it's for AVR opensource toolchain.

 # Hardware prerequist

 * AVR development board:
-  + such as atmega128, atmega328(Arduino uno/nano, etc), attinyXX, etc.
-  + This tutorial will use atmega128(ISP and JTAG)、atmega328(Arduino uno or nano)、attiny13(ISP and Debugwire)、atmega4809(Arduino nano every, UPDI)。
+  + This tutorial will use atmega128(ISP and JTAG)、atmega328(Arduino uno or nano)、attiny13(ISP and Debugwire)、atmega4808(UPDI)。

 * ISP programmer:
   + AVR ISP Programmer (either usbasp or usbtinyisp)